- Part one includes a step by step manual for how to do great, scientific glucose experiments

 Utilize the experiments tab in the drawer menu of the app to group your meals into specific categories to visualize and track your glucose responses.

-- By selecting "manual", this means you have now created a new experiments category that you can manually add meals to.
+- By selecting "Custom Meal List", this means you have now created a new experiments category that you can manually add meals to.
 Now, you will have one centralized location to compare all of your legume-based meals.

 - As time goes on and you log future meals with legumes, you can add that meal card to your experiment by tapping the 3 dots on the meal cards and selecting "add to experiment".